 Hype.
 Don’t buy into hype.
 Looking through websites, you will see descriptions where divorce firms promise “aggressive” representation, “exceptional” services, premiums representation, etc. These terms in fact do not promise anything.

-Also don’t be overly impressed by a lawyer being on a “best” list.
+Also don’t be overly impressed by a lawyer being on only one “best” list.
 Some “lists” are more reliable than others.
 The oldest listing of lawyers is the Martindale-Hubbell Law Directory.
 It lists virtually all the lawyers in the United States.
 The listings also appear on the web at www.martindale.com.
 Martindale-Hubbell, on the basis of grading by other local lawyers and local judges, grades lawyers A, B and C. A are about the top 5 percent, B about the next 20 to 25 percent and C and not graded are the rest.
-When I make a referral for a lawyer outside Illinois we rely on Martindale-Hubbell, Best Lawyers in America, as well as the Fellows in the American Academy of Matrimonial Lawyers.
+When I make a referral for a lawyer outside Illinois we often rely on Martindale-Hubbell, Best Lawyers in America, as well as the Fellows in the American Academy of Matrimonial Lawyers.

 The first thing you should look for in a professional person is that they are smart.
 The fact that a person has a professional education, title and license does not mean the person is smart.
 The old medical school joke is, “What do they call a person who graduates last in his class from medical school?”
 They call him doctor.
 A person can be educated, without being smart.
 Having frequently employed lawyers to serve in my firm I know I cannot teach “smart.”
 They either have it or they do not.
 Look for “smart” in a lawyer.